ALASKA 7 DAYS + Extensions

 • Tour Operators are you best bet: <Pack Creek Bear Tours> <Above and Beyond Alaska> <Bear Creek Outfitters>

-• Permits are required and the guided tour operators can help provide them and arrange transportation.
+• Permits are required and tour guides can help get them and set up transportation.

 • Getting there: Just 40 miles from Juneau, Pack Creek makes for an ideal day-trip.
 There are NO roads or accommodations, so the only way to get to the area is by floatplane or boat.